FluxFlu/Just.JS/README.md

 Just.JS code is run by exporting code normally and then importing it through a specific async function, titled 'jjs.'

+It takes two parameters; file path and function name.

 For example:

 ```